servian/TechChallengeApp/doc/readme.md

 The application itself is a React based single page application (SPA) with an API backend and a postgres database used for data persistence.
 It's been designed to be completely stateless and will deploy into most types of environments, be it container based or VM based.

+## Deploying into the cloud - scaffolds

+The scaffolding folder contains some base infrastructure that can be used to help deploying the solution.
+It will provide a base layer that can be expected to normally be already set up before an application deployment will be started.

+Currently there is an AWS three layer network solution available.
+Details can be found in the [readme](scaffolds/aws/cfn/readme.md) in the scaffolding folder.
+This contains all the information required to deploy the scaffold.

 ## Build from source

 ### Reqirements